 I’m scrounging right now, and wasn’t about to let the squash seeds go to waste.
 Just scoop them out, rinse them and pull off the majority of the stringy flesh, pat them dry with a towel or spread them out and let them dry for several hours or overnight, coat them with oil and a sprinkle of salt (and any other seasonings you desire) and roast them at 300ºF for about 10-15 minutes.
 It is time consuming to separate out and dry the seeds, but you don’t really have to worry about getting the seeds completely clean or dry.
 Made for a nice snack and salad topping for the next couple days.

 UPDATE (11/26/15): Made these biscuits for Thanksgiving with kobocha squash, all whole wheat flour, and butter in place of the oil.
-Skipped the sweetener and added a bit of smoked chipotle powder instead.
+Added a bit of smoked chipotle powder this time — highly recommended.
 Made the dough the day before and refrigerated it.
 They turned out fabulous!

 Autumn Harvest Biscuits